echoshihab/JS30Challenge/README.md

 Recreated the starter files + solved the problem

 ### Day 4: Array Cardio 1 : Completed
-the starter files for this javascript only exercise.
+used the starter files for this javascript only exercise.

 ### Day 5: Flex Panels Gallery: Completed
 Recreated starter files + Solved challenge (used background colors instead of images for panels)

 ### Day 6: Ajax type ahead: Completed
-Completed this excercise with pokemon data instead.
+Completed this exercise with pokemon data instead.
 I used JSON data from - [Pokedex] (https://raw.githubusercontent.com/fanzeyi/pokemon.json/master/pokedex.json) .
 Completed the exercise with slighltly modified logic since the data I used had nested arrays.

 ### Day 7:Array Cardio 2: Completed
 Used the starter files for this javascript only exercise